sc-forks/solidity-coverage/README.md

 Upon completion of the tests, open the `./coverage/index.html` file to browse the HTML coverage report.

+###A few, uh, provisos, a, a couple of quid pro quos...
+It is very likely that there are valid Solidity statements that this tool won't instrument correctly, as it's only been developed against a small number of contracts.
+If (and when) you find such cases, please raise an issue.

 ###TODO

+- [ ] **TESTS**
 - [ ] Turn into a true command line tool, rather than just a hacked-together script
 - [ ] Release on NPM
 - [ ] Do not modify the `../contract/` directory at all during operation (might need changes to truffle)